 Who may apply?

-Museums, art centres and non-commercial exhibition venues with a physical location in Denmark.
+- Non-commercial exhibition venues with a physical location in Denmark

 What can be applied for?